Fast Monocular Hand Pose Estimation on Embedded Systems: PROPOSED METHOD

 \subsubsection{Hand Detection}

-top-down approaches firstly detect the ROI, i.e., the hand, in the visual sensory information, and then localize its landmarks on the chosen area.
-In this way, a computational complexity reduction is achieved.
+Top-down approaches firstly detect the ROI, i.e., the hand, in the visual sensory information, and then localize its landmarks on the chosen area.
+In this way, a computational complexity reduction is achieved, which is our main focus.
 We select to utilize the MobileNet-SSD framework to detect human hands, which is based on MobileNetV2 \cite{sandler2018mobilenetv2} as the network's backbone and Single Shot multi-box Detector (SSD) \cite{liu2016ssd} for the detection.